 It seems my information about the trees is severely outdated (or the information of the person who told me).
 The tree circus hasn’t been in California since the 1960s.
 However, the trees are not dead… they were simply relocated to Gilroy Gardens where they now sit silently in the background as a secondary attraction in the park.

 Gilroy Gardens is a typical California attraction full of overstretched and overheated parents, whiny kids, long lines and bad food.
 On the kid scale of rating attractions, however, this one is 3rd after Disneyland and Legoland.
 (That said, we’ve never been to Six Flags or Knott’s Berry Farm).
 In terms of cost, it is very very expensive and we were lucky enough to find a coupon that allowed us to get in for a fraction of the price.

-Here are some tips to making the day progress in an easy going manner with less meltdowns (not that Niña has meltdowns but sometimes lots of people overwhelms both of us):
+Here are some tips to making the day progress in an easy-going manner with fewer meltdowns (not that Niña has meltdowns but sometimes lots of people overwhelms both of us):

 - The park is geared for little kids, which means the rides for bigger kids rarely have lineups

 - Find a coupon or some sort of Groupon deal; this helps with gate sticker shock

 - The water park is full of parents ready to gouge each other’s eyes out… but the mist maze and waterfall has way fewer people and is just as fun

 - Seating around the water park is difficult but if you exit the park and go right there are plenty of quiet places to sit and have a meal